PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 ### Default Keyword Input Arguments

-Alternatively the input argument can be supplied as a keyword input argument.
-A keyword input argument has a default value:
+An input argument can be supplied a default value:

 ```
 def plural(word='apple'):